NikoMcAce/non-rtsp-with-audio-server-for-dat/README.md

 # ESP32 Korvo Audio & Video Streaming System

-Only video relay system github link is https://github.com/Mavis-Technologies/Non-RTSP-Stream-Relay This server will help you implement audio from esp32.
+Only video relay system github link is https://github.com/Mavis-Technologies/Non-RTSP-Stream-Relay This server will help you implement vid/aud from esp32.
 ---